very-good-science/data-ethics-club/README.md

 - OR [join the mailing list](http://eepurl.com/hjkmnX) to receive a "1 week reminder" and an "it's today!" reminder.

 ## Get Involved
 If you're interested in joining us in organising, please ping us an [email](mailto:grp-ethicaldatascience@groups.bristol.ac.uk).
-We would really welcome new organisers including those new to organising and early career researchers.
+We would really welcome new organisers especially those new to organising and early career researchers.

 ### Organisers
 You can also contact us separately: